-You may not experience any of them.
 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- nausea, vomiting - diarrhoea, abdominal pain
+- nausea, vomiting

+- · diarrhoea, abdominal pain

-- restlessness, agitation, anxiety
+- · restlessness, agitation, anxiety

 - extrapyramidal symptoms including Parkinsonism (e.g. unusual movements, including trembling and shaking of the hands and fingers, twisting movements of the body, rigid posture, stiffness of the arms and legs, slow movements and a shuffling, unbalanced walk)

-- sleepiness, difficulty sleeping
+- · sleepiness, difficulty sleeping

-- indigestion
+- · indigestion

-- increased saliva
+- · increased saliva

-- back pain
+- · back pain

 - dizziness

-- decreased appetite
+- · decreased appetite

-- blurred vision
+- · blurred vision

-- high blood pressure
+- · high blood pressure

-If any of the following happen, tell your doctor or pharmacist immediately or go to Accident and Emergency at your nearest hospital:
+If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

-- sudden signs of allergy such as skin rash, itching or hives, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty breathing - severe spasms in the muscles of the shoulders, neck and upper body - temporary paralysis, weakness of muscles or muscle pain - worm-like movements of the tongue, or other uncontrolled movements of the tongue, mouth, cheeks, or jaw which may progress to the arms and legs - suicidal thoughts or behaviour - seizure - sudden severe headache, loss of vision, loss of coordination, slurred speech, shortness of breath, chest pain, numbness, heat or swelling in the arms and legs (these symptoms may be associated with a blockage in a blood vessels).
+- sudden signs of allergy such as skin rash, itching or hives, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty breathing - severe spasms in the muscles of the shoulders, neck and upper body - temporary paralysis, weakness of muscles or muscle pain - worm-like movements of the tongue, or other uncontrolled movements of the tongue mouth, cheeks, or jaw which may progress to the arms and legs - suicidal thoughts or behaviour - seizure - sudden severe headache, loss of vision, loss of coordination, slurred speech, shortness of breath, chest pain, numbness, heat or swelling in the arms and legs (these symptoms may be associated with a blockage in a blood yessel).

-These may be serious side effects.
-You may need urgent medical attention.
-Serious side effects are rare.
+The above list includes very serious side effects.
+You may need urgent medical attention or hospitalisation.
+These side effects are very rare.

-Other side effects not listed above may occur in some patients.
 Tell your doctor or pharmacist if you notice anything that is making you feel unwell.